-When the book begins, you might think you’re reading an adaptation of “The Devil Wears Prada”, the 2006 film with Meryl Streep as a powerful fashion magazine editor.
-In this book, Katherine Hill is a cosmetics executive, and she is only 34, but her persona is the same.
+When this book begins, you might think you’re reading an adaptation of “The Devil Wears Prada”, the 2006 film with Meryl Streep as a powerful fashion magazine editor.
+In this story, Katherine Hill is a cosmetics executive, and she is only 34, but her persona is the same.
 She is excessively driven; self-preoccupied; all about appearances; mean; and a bully to her employees.
 There are also references thrown in to a loosely parodied version of the Kardashians, and you start thinking this will just be a boring derivative chick-lit book.

 Fortunately, the story soon diverges from its heavily referential beginning.
 The chapters alternate between Katherine, or Kitty, and Laney, her best friend from age 11.
 They were so close that Laney’s family treated Kitty like one of their own.
 In fact, Kitty ended up romantically involved with Laney’s cute older brother Grant.
 But something bad obviously happened, because the three of them haven’t seen each other or communicated for twelve years.